 Prime Minister David Cameron also told a news conference at the EU summit in Brussels that Nato would shortly be providing command and control for the operation.

-Dismissing talk of a split within Nato, he explained: "These things always take a bit of time."'Safe and secure'
+Dismissing talk of a split within Nato, he explained: "These things always take a bit of time."